-For your convenience, an ATM is located on the first floor of the hospital by the cafeteria.
+For your convenience, an ATM is located in the Cafe on the Go behind the first floor staff elevators.

 Wi-Fi

 Limited wireless access is available throughout the hospital campus.
 Under wireless connections, select MH_Guest.
 For access, you must read and accept the Guest Wireless Terms of Service and Acceptable Use Policy when prompted.